 Tags may be transferred between vehicles of the same owner, after paying a $1 transfer fee and submitting the appropriate paperwork.

 All plates remain the property of the state and shall be returned to the commissioner’s office within 10 days of the sale of the vehicle.
+However, plates are not required to be returned when a vehicle is transferred or its registration expires.

 The license plate remains with the car upon transfer of title if new owner is a Delaware resident.
 If vehicle is sold to a new owner outside the state of Delaware, the plate must be returned to the DMV.